Cognitive Behavioral Therapy (CBT) for Adult Depression

 Location/Institution: Not specified

 The purpose of the study was to evaluate sixteen randomized clinical trials comparing Cognitive-Behavioral Therapy (CBT) for Adult Depression and pharmacotherapy for unipolar depression.
+Participants were randomized to either pharmacotherapy or CBT.
 Measures utilized include the Hamilton Depression Rating Scale (HAM-D) and the Beck Depression Inventory (BDI).
 Results indicate that at posttreatment, treatment with pharmacotherapy versus CBT increased patients’ odds of superior improvement from the clinician’s perspective.
 Also at posttreatment, deterioration/extreme nonresponse and, similarly, superior improvement/superior response, both occur infrequently in randomized clinical trials comparing CBT and pharmacotherapy for depression.
 Pretreatment symptom levels help forecast both negative and unusually positive outcomes but do not guide selection of CBT versus pharmacotherapy.
-Limitations include may not generalize fully to routine clinical practice; analyses focused on trials of CBT versus pharmacotherapy and do not address combinations, sequences, dissemination, or the quality of implementation of treatments; and lack of follow-up.
+Limitations include low base rates of divergent outcomes and attrition may have limited detection of predictors and moderators, results from randomized clinical trials may not generalize fully to routine clinical practice, lack of follow-up, and finally, the analyses focused on trials of CBT versus pharmacotherapy and do not address combinations, sequences, dissemination, or the quality of implementation of treatments.

 Length of controlled postintervention follow-up: None.